The Dan David Prize is a joint international enterprise, endowed by the Dan David Foundation and headquartered at Tel Aviv University.

 The Future focuses on breakthroughs that hold great promise for improvement of our world.

 Three prizes of one million US dollars each are granted annually in the fields chosen for the three time dimensions.
-The prizes are granted to individuals or institutions with proven, exceptional, distinct excellence in the sciences, arts, and humanities that have made an outstanding contribution to humanity on the basis of merit, without discrimination of gender, race, ethnicity, color, religion, language, nationality, disability, or political affiliation.
+The prizes are granted to individuals or institutions with proven, exceptional, distinct excellence in the sciences, arts, humanities, public service and business, that have made and continue to make an outstanding contribution to humanity on the basis of merit, without discrimination of gender, race, religion, nationality, or political affiliation.

 The Dan David Pize laureates donate 10% of their prize money to graduate students in their respective fields, thereby contributing to the community and fostering a new generation of scholars.
 It is also unique in its outreach efforts to the wider community.
 Since its inception, the Dan David Prize has embarked upon two exciting innitiatives:

 For a better understanding of the drive behind the creation of the Prize, press here for Mr. Dan David's speech at the Inaugurational Ceremony of the Prize, on May 12th 2001.